 Disc brakes carry two main advantages over v-brakes or cantilevers.

-There are two main types of disc brakes – mechanical (in which the piston is activated by a wire cable, like on a caliper or v-brake) and hydraulic (where the piston is activated via hydraulic fluid in a sealed hoses, like the brakes on your car).
+There are two main types of disc brakes – mechanical (in which the piston is activated by a wire cable, like on a caliper or v-brake) and hydraulic (where the piston is activated via hydraulic fluid in a sealed hose, like the brakes on your car).

-• Mechanical discs: These are cheaper than hydraulic disc brakes and to v-brake users their simple steel cable operation can appear less daunting than hydraulics when it comes to repair and maintenance.
+• Mechanical discs: These are cheaper than hydraulic disc brakes and, to v-brake users, their simple steel cable operation can appear less daunting than hydraulics when it comes to repair and maintenance.
 While good mechanicals are on the market, in general terms they are outperformed by hydraulics.

 Disc brake aficionados looking to upgrade to a better set of stoppers are spoilt for choice when it comes to aftermarket options.
 Most major manufacturers have radically overhauled their brake offerings in recent years, meaning top-end lightweight trail anchors are now offering the stopping power that was once the sole preserve of heavyweight DH-only units.
 The best of these give most riders more than enough for their needs while at the same time shaving considerable weight.

 However for full-on DH, Enduro and Freeride, you can choose to boost your stopping not only by increasing your rotor size, but also be investing in some heavy duty multi-piston caliper systems.
 Instead of the two opposing pistons (‘pots’) present in most calipers, four- or even six-pot units can not only provide ultimate stopping power but also minimise the risk of your brakes losing power when they overheat under heavy and sustained use, causing the brake fluid to boil in the system (‘brake fade’).